mmpiotrowski/WebsiteBenchmark/README.md

 ## How to install:
 - clone or download repo
-- use composer install dependencies (PHPMailer,Config_Lite)
+- use composer to install dependencies (PHPMailer,Config_Lite)
 - check benchmark shell script is executable

 ## Before use check configure file config (config/config.ini):